venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ### A Typical Prompt Template

-A prompt template usually folloiwng structure,
+A prompt template usually follows below structure,

 > **A Fresh Start**: `Ignore all previous instructions.
 Your new role and persona is:`

 > **Role Play**: `You are a` ...
 More about role play is [here]().

 > **Context Setting**: Supplying additional context enhances model's understanding and generate more accurate and relevant responses.
-Context can be response format, length, information from an article or dataset, and tone, hepls model to tailor its output to the given situation, making it more unique and engaging.  e.g., ... `Do not make up stuff, if you don't know the real answer.`
+Context can be response format, length, information from an article or dataset, and tone, hepls model to tailor its output to the given situation, making it more unique and engaging.
+Avoid hallucinations by including statements like, `Do not make up stuff, if you don't know the real answer, say don't know.` “Hallucination” refers to a phenomenon where the model generates text that is incorrect, nonsensical, or not real.

 > **Acknowledgment**: `Acknowledge that you understood above by responding “Yes” and stay idle.`

-> **Final Instruction/Question**:
+> **Final Instruction/Question**: {Your question or instruction goes here ...}

 A perfect prompt sample (non-technical),